niktechnopro/rn-autoresize-font/README.md

 or simply copy TextResize.js component into your project

 ## Note
 The logic designed to downsize the fontSize of Text component on Android, also if there is a big difference between "desired" font and "font that will fit" - the downsizing will be visible.
-It works great, if let's say you desire fontSize : 20, but based on screen size - it may need to be 18 - the fontSize will seamlessly adjust to fit the outer container;
+It works great, if let's say you desire fontSize : 20, but based on screen size - it may need to be 18 - the fontSize will seamlessly adjust to fit the outer container and prevent text wrap or trancation;

 ## HELP
 https://stackoverflow.com/questions/38386704/react-native-determine-number-of-lines-of-text-component;